KxSystems/docs/docs/wp/disaster-floods/index.md

   flip wlatl;
   `edist] each gauge_val

-// Make a table indicating the index of the nearest neighbour
+// Make a table indicating the index of the nearest neighbor
 // to each gauge site along with the corresponding distance joins:([site_no:gauges`site_no]nn:nnwarn[;0];ndw:nnwarn[;1])
 ```